mirnovov/heraldtron/README.md

 # Heraldtron

 A heraldry-related bot, designed for the [Heraldry Community](https://twitter.com/arm_yourselves).
-Still very much a work in progress.

 ## Requirements